Open for applications: The DM Trust

 Consumer Grants Fund

-The DM Foundation will give remaining funds to support consumer orientated projects through the Consumer Grants Fund.
+The DM Foundation gave any remaining funds to support consumer orientated projects through the Consumer Grants Fund.

-More than £200,000 will be earmarked for grants and projects that help to increase consumer trust in the one-to-one marketing industry.
-The Trust will continue to support efforts to prevent any negative impact from marketing, especially on those who are disadvantaged, less able, or vulnerable.
+More than £200,000 was earmarked for grants and projects that help to increase consumer trust in the one-to-one marketing industry.
+The Trust continues to support efforts to prevent any negative impact from marketing, especially on those who are disadvantaged, less able, or vulnerable.